 “It is imperative that the scientists responsible for this work fully explain their break from the global consensus that application of CRISPR-Cas9 for human germline editing should not proceed at the present time,” Dr Doudna said through her University of California public affairs office.
-Also, in an interview in Bloomberg, she said that she’s “horrified” and “disgusted” with how her work has been used to create gene-edited babies.
+Also, in an interview in Bloomberg, she said that about gene edited babies that she’s “horrified” and “disgusted” with how her work has been used to create gene-edited babies.
 In this sense, at the John A. Burns School of Medicine (JABSOM) Institute for Biogenesis Research (IBR), where significant strides have been made in research improving assisted human reproduction, Dr Steven Ward, IBR Director, joined Dr Doudna in voicing his disapproval.
 “An experiment in China to alter the genomes of embryos in vitro, then implant them in the mother, is a step too far,” said.